changeling/getmyancestors/README.md

 The project is maintained at https://github.com/Linekio/getmyancestors.
 Visit here for the latest version and more information.

-This script requires python3, the requests module, and the num2words to work.
+This script requires python3, the requests module, the num2words module and the babelfish module to work.
 To install the modules, run in your terminal:

 For requests: